 Federal law allows water providers to make the annual water quality reports available online.
 Paper copies can be mailed to customers who request it.
 We will notify customers through our notification system, bill inserts, news releases, our website and social media any time a new water quality report has been posted to our website.
 If you have any questions about this report, please call us at 1-800-287-1643 or email customerservice@mainewater.com.

 Sources of Supply

-Two deep bedrock wells on utility property provide the water supply for our Warren customers.
+Two wells located in an underground sand and gravel aquifer serve as the water supply for our Freeport customers.

 Water Treatment